Last Updated on February 23, 2023

 The Ultimate American Bully Puppy Growth Chart by Weight

-Weigh your American Bully puppy according to their age and gender to ensure they’re at the proper weight.
+Weigh your puppy according to its age and gender to ensure he’s at the proper weight.

 American Bullies are significantly bigger in males than females, so keep this in mind when weighing your puppy.

-In addition, don’t be discouraged by a slight difference between your American Bully puppy and these figures, as each dog is different.
+In addition, don’t be discouraged by a slight difference between your puppy and these figures, as each dog is different.